How to Optimize Your Ecommerce Checkout Process For Better Customer Experience in 2020

 The reasons differ from company to company and customer to customer.

-It is up to you to figure out what these reasons are for your customers and fix the issues so that they enjoy a simple and pleasurable shopping experience on your site.
+It is up to you to determine the reasons for your customers and fix the issues so they enjoy a simple and pleasurable shopping experience on your site.

 This article originally appeared in the Omnisend blog and has been published here with permission.